SEO Copywriting: The Basics

 This indicates where this page will live within the site’s organizational structure.
 If it is a primary page, it is at a parent level and this field would be the same as the navigation title.

-If your page features a large image across the top, below your navigation, this is called a hero image.
-Sometimes there’s copy on the image.
-It might be the navigation title of the page, for example.
-Or it might have a marketing message on it.
-If so, it’s best if this copy is handled as text, which is searchable by search engine spiders.
+A hero image is a large image across the top of the page, below your navigation.
+If there’s copy on the hero (i.e. the navigation title of the page or a marketing message), make sure the copy is handled as text, which is searchable by search engine spiders.

 What should the copy on the hero image say?
 Hint: keep it short and to the point.